 Within the realm of systems of Brownian particles in low Reynolds number fluids on diffusive time-scales:

-- periodic boundary conditions or `unbounded';
+- boundary conditions can be either periodic or `unbounded';

 - range of concentrations from ultra-dilute to the dense end of semi-dilute;

 - micro-swimmers (with multipole flow fields);

 - particles may or may not be connected into macromolecules, with soft or hard bond and excluded volume potentials between them;